 "I wish I could have pursued it myself because then I wouldn't have this weird imposter syndrome at times, thinking 'well this wasn't my idea', and if I had done it myself then I would be more confident in where I am and have more of a right to be here."

 In 2014, with just a year of comedy under her belt, McNally co-hosted RTÉ2's Republic of Telly, and co-wrote Separated at Birth: The Lighter Side of Adoption by Two Comedy Orphans with PJ Gallagher.

 This was quickly followed by her one-woman autobiographical show Bite Me, which was nominated for multiple Dublin Fringe Festival awards.

-This year, Joanne developed and presented a documentary for TV3 called Baby Hater where she admitted to being "80% certain" that she doesn’t want to have children.
-The silence of her biological clock sparked many a debate on Twitter, but ultimately the comedian says that she still has no interest in pursuing a family, for now at least.
+Recently, Joanne developed and presented a documentary for TV3 called Baby Hater where she admitted to being "80% certain" that she doesn’t want to have children.
+The silence of her biological clock sparked many a debate on Twitter but, ultimately, the comedian says that she still has no interest in pursuing a family - for now at least.

 "I'm not married, I don't have any kids and I feel like I have some slight arrested development because I was sick for a long time and in hospital for a while so I feel like those years...
 I don't feel thirty-five.

 "There's nothing in me that makes me feel like I should be buying a house and having kids, and I hope that clicks at some stage - I do - but there's nothing in me now that wants to do that."